Bat Control Information for Seattle Area Homeowners

 Bat Control and Bat Removal

 Bats are iconic animals that have a long cultural association with a terror of the night.
-And there are serious problems bats can cause you which warrant bat removal.
+And there are serious problems bats can cause to your home or your health that require professional bat removal and clean-up.
 Yet the image we have of bats is far from the truth of what these small winged mammals really are.
 There is plenty of useful information to learn about if you are considering bat control.
 To start with, you should know is that bats are highly beneficial to us as night-flying insect control.
 In fact, one of the main insects in a bat’s diet is mosquitoes!

 For example, a nursing female Little Brown Bat (Myotis lucifugus) may consume her body weight in insects each evening during the summer months.
 This is more important than many people realize.
 As it stands, in the daytime, birds regulate flying insect numbers by consuming large quantities of them.
 If we couldn’t count on bat control of bug populations at night, bugs would be even more prevalent and annoying.